Martin1994/es2018-linq/README.md

 This library provides a set of functional programming APIs copied from [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) from the .NET world.
 These predefined functional programming APIs allows you to manipulate an [Iterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) (available since ES2015) or an [AsyncIterable<T>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) (available since ES2018) in an easy and maintainable shape.

-This library attempts to provide exact the same API defined in [Queryable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.queryable) of .NET with TypeScript types.
+This library attempts to provide exact the same API defined in [Enumerable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable) of .NET with TypeScript types.
 On top of that, its attempts to provide consistent API experience between synchronous and asynchronous operations by leveraging TypeScript code generation.

 ## Usage

-Since this library is a ES2018 port of LINQ from .NET, please refer to [System.Linq.Queryable API documentation](https://docs.microsoft.com/en-us/dotnet/api/system.linq.queryable) as a detailed API reference.
+Since this library is a ES2018 port of LINQ from .NET, please refer to [System.Linq.Enumerable API documentation](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable) as a detailed API reference.

 ### Starting using LINQ